SatcherInstitute/health-equity-tracker/README.md

 ## Deploying your own instance with terraform

 Before deploying, make sure you have installed Terraform and a Docker client (e.g. Docker Desktop).
-See [One time setup](#one-time-setup) above.
+See [Set up](#Set-up) above.

 1. Create your own `terraform.tfvars` file in the same directory as the other terraform files.
 For each variable declared in `prototype_variables.tf` that doesn't have a default, add your own for testing.
 Typically your own variables should be unique and can just be prefixed with your name or ldap.
 There are some that have specific requirements like project ids, code paths, and image paths.
 2. Configure docker to use credentials through gcloud.